DFKI-SignLanguage/EASIER-EkmanClassifier/README.md

 export MODELDIR=<path_to>/models/ResNet50-AffNet-nopreproc-210921
 ```

-The `IMG_PREPROC` indicated which normalization technique must be applied to the images before being fed to the prediction model.
+The `IMG_PREPROC` indicates which normalization technique must be applied to the images before being fed to the prediction model.
 Valid values are:

 * NoProc - no image processing.
 Image as it is